miquels/webdav-server-rs/README.md

 the X-Forwarded-For header is used instead (if present) to allow for aforementioned frontend proxies.

+## Docker Usage
+Docker image can be built using `docker build -t webdav-server .`, in order to configure it attach a volume to `/data/` and edit the `webdav-server.toml` in there.
+It's recommended to change the `location.directory` and `htpasswd` (if set) to that directory as well to ensure persistent data.

 ## Copyright and License.

  * © 2018, 2019 XS4ALL Internet bv